kitschpatrol/yanki/readme.md

 Optionally, you can add a `tags` array to your Markdown file's frontmatter and have it automatically synchronized to the Anki database.
 Frontmatter is also used to store the Anki note's ID after an initial synchronization.

+Nested tags are supported, and you may use `/` in addition to `::` as a delimiter in the Markdown frontmatter for compatibility with tools like Obsidian.

 ### Intelligent synchronization

 Your local Markdown files are the single point of truth for what will and up in Anki, but Yanki knows to leave your other Anki notes alone.